Rateable values

 Rateable Value

 Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value, which is set by valuation officers of the Valuation Office Agency (VOA), an agency of the Inland Revenue.
 It draws up and maintains a full list of all rateable values, available on their website.
 The rateable value of your property is shown on the front of your bill.
-This broadly represents the yearly rent the property could have been let for on the open market, on 1 April 2010; this date was set as 1 April 2008 for the 2010 revaluation list and 1 April 2015 for the 2017 revaluation list.
+This broadly represents the yearly rent the property could have been let for on the open market, on 1st April 2021.

 The legal definition of Rateable Value is "the amount equal to the rent at which the property might reasonably be expected to let from year to year if the tenant undertook to pay all the usual tenant rates and taxes and bear the cost of repairs and insurance and other expenses (if any) necessary to maintain the property in a state to command that rent."